bahp/fyp-pypkg-template/docs/source/tutorials/setup.rst

 different projects separate by creating isolated python virtual environments for them.
 This is one of the most important tools that Python developers use.

-In recent versions of python we can use venv
+In recent versions of python (>3) we can use venv.
+If you have various versions of python you might need to use python3 or py instead.

 .. code::